 - Dancing Script

-Inspired by popular script typefaces from the 1950s, Dancing Script is a lively casual script with a lot of bounce and motion.
+Inspired by popular script typefaces from the 1950s, Dancing Script is a lively casual script with a lot of bounce, motion and an almost italic-like quality.

 - Something Wild